RyotaFuwa/ClassPlatform-backEnd/README.md

 # ClassPlatform-backEnd
-## Warning: This project is decapricated. the backend of ClassPlatform app is now running based on firebase.
+## Warning: This project is decapricated.
+ClassPlatform app is now running with firebase.